 The City is permitted by the Constitution of the State of Texas to levy taxes up to \$2.50 per \$100 of taxable assessed valuation for all governmental purposes.
 Pursuant to a decision of the Attorney General of the State of Texas, up to \$1.50 per \$100 of assessed valuation may be used for the payment of long-term debt.
-The combined tax rate to finance general governmental services, including the payment of principal and interest on long-term debt, for the year ended December 31, 2019, was \$0.365000 per \$100 of assessed value, which means that the City has a tax margin of \$2.135000 for each \$100 of assessed value and could increase its annual levy by approximately \$33 million based upon present assessed valuation before the limit is reached.
-However, the City may not adopt a tax rate that exceeds the tax rate calculated in accordance with the Texas Property Code without holding a public hearing.
-The Property Tax Code subjects an increase in the effective tax rate increase is more than eight percent (8%) of the previous year's effective tax rate.
+The combined tax rate to finance general governmental services, including the payment of principal and interest on long-term debt, for the year ended December 31, 2020, was \$0.365000 per \$100 of assessed value, which means that the City has a tax margin of \$2.135000 for each \$100 of assessed value and could increase its annual levy by approximately \$34 million based upon present assessed valuation before the limit is reached.
+However, the City is generally limited to a 3.5% annual increase in the property tax rate for maintenance and operations without obtaining voter approval.